fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Utilize the updated records within your workflow to ensure that your data and analysis reflect the most current information.
 The updated records can aid in making informed decisions and managing tasks effectively.

 Updating records is a crucial task for maintaining accurate and relevant information within FortiSOAR.
-By following the outlined steps and using the FortiAI assistant’s capabilities, users can effectively manage and update records to support their workflow and data accuracy.
+By following the outlined steps and using the FortiAI assistant's capabilities, users can effectively manage and update records to support their workflow and data accuracy.

 ## Filtering Records